Quivers for coloured planar $\phi^n$ theories at all loop orders for scattering processes from Feynman diagrams: Abstract

 \section{Abstract}

-It is known how to construct the quivers for $\phi^3$ theories for all loop orders.
-Here we extend this further to the case of theories for $\phi^n$ theories, for any n.
+We introduce Feynman-like rules to compute quivers for two loops and higher for the coloured planar $\phi^3$ theory for winding number zero.
+We demonstrate this for a few cases.
+Then we extend this further to the case of $\phi^n$ theories, for any n.
 We also construct the quivers for mixed theories.
 We do this at all loop order.